fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 Laura Witkowski loves all things dog, animal behavior and reward-based training.
 She is also a stand up comedian and writer.
 Laura lives in Hamtramck with her girlfriend, Jamie, and their two pit bulls: Asha the snuggle pup and Gomez the friendly barbarian.

+In February of 2016 Laura was accepted into The Academy for Dog Trainers and is currently studying to become a certified dog trainer.
 </section>

 <section class="region">